blaze505050/Gravitational_Dynamics_Simulator/README.md

 Clone this repository:
 Navigate to the folder.
 Open index.html in any modern web browser (Chrome, Firefox, Edge, Safari).
-No installation, build steps, or server required!
+No installation, build steps, or server required.

-Built for the Astronomy & Astrophysics Club (AAC) NITK.
+This project is entirely done by Aditya and his team for AAC NITK club long term project